YoanaBorisova08/Mapty/README.md

 - 🚴‍♀️ Track **cycling** workouts — distance, duration, elevation, and speed
 - ✏️ Edit any existing workout
 - ❌ Delete any existing workout (removes marker from map too)
+- 🗑️ Delete all workouts at once with a confirmation prompt
 - 💾 All workouts saved to `localStorage` — persists across page reloads
 - 🗺️ Click a workout in the sidebar to pan the map to its location
+- 🔍 Show All button — fits the map view to display all workout markers at once
+- 📊 Sort workouts by distance (toggle ascending/descending)
+- 📍 Reverse geocoding — workout descriptions include the city name (e.g. "Running in Sofia on May 3")
+- ⚠️ Inline error messages with auto-dismiss after 3 seconds

 ---